toast-success

 Departure from Kathmandu

 Your Ruby Valley adventure concludes with a transfer to Kathmandu International Airport for your departure flight.
-Depending on your schedule, you might have time for some last-minute shopping or sightseeing in Kathmandu before leaving Nepal with unique memories of a region few international travelers have experienced.
+Depending on your schedule, you might have time for last-minute shopping or sightseeing in Kathmandu before leaving Nepal with unique memories of a region few international travelers have experienced.

 Load All Itinerary